jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
 No audiences, judges, or second chances.

 The gameboard is completely unbiased.
 It's constructed by the laws of physics, chemistry, and geology.
-For every player entropy wears down homes, spoils food, and puts timers on everyone's existence.
-Life must use these same laws to assemble matter into new creatures, nests, fruit, and now even into tools.
+Entropy wears down homes, spoils food, and puts timers on everyone's existence.
+Life must use these same laws to assemble matter into new creatures, nests, fruit, and tools.
 Each new assembly is a unique variation.
-Like the peppered moth going from light to dark to light again, sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
+Like the peppered moth becoming lighter/darker/lighter, sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
 Sometimes not.

-Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
-All these players work together to harvest resources efficiently enough to keep building matter into life faster than entropy tears everything down.
+Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns, what color trees are—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
+All these players work together to harvest energy efficiently enough to keep building matter into life faster than entropy tears everything down.

 This has worked for billions of years.
 It is happening all around you right now in the natural world and the technological one too.